AvocadoCoin Self Reported Market Capitalization Achieves $5.67 Billion (AVDO)

-AvocadoCoin (AVDO) traded 0.2% higher against the U.S. dollar during the 24-hour period ending at 11:00 AM ET on March 29th.
-AvocadoCoin has a market cap of $5.67 billion and approximately $1,063.07 worth of AvocadoCoin was traded on exchanges in the last 24 hours.
-In the last week, AvocadoCoin has traded 1% higher against the U.S. dollar.
-One AvocadoCoin token can currently be purchased for about $907.11 or 0.01296378 BTC on popular exchanges.
+AvocadoCoin (AVDO) traded 0.2% lower against the dollar during the 24-hour period ending at 12:00 PM Eastern on March 31st.
+In the last week, AvocadoCoin has traded up 0.5% against the dollar.
+One AvocadoCoin token can now be purchased for approximately $904.73 or 0.01282876 BTC on popular exchanges.
+AvocadoCoin has a total market capitalization of $5.67 billion and approximately $408.07 worth of AvocadoCoin was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.